neowutran/enragenotifier/README.md

 # enragenotifier

-Basic module to notify the user of boss enrage timings.
+Basic module for tera-proxy (https://github.com/meishuu/tera-proxy) to notify the user of boss enrage timings.

 Module defaults to private state.
 In order to receive messages or change states you must create or join a private channel (see here: http://support.enmasse.com/tera/private-chat-channels).